-Consultations with Canadians on front-of-package labelling systems closed June 21, 2017.
-The changes to front-of-package labelling may encourage manufacturer to decrease sugar content in cereals, as they will not want to have a warning sign on the front of their product.
-2018-02-09: We are awaiting next steps on findings.
+As part of Canada's Healthy Eating Strategy (Health Canada, 2018), consultations with Canadians on front-of-package labelling systems closed June 21, 2017.
+The changes to front-of-package labelling may encourage manufacturers to decrease sugar content in cereals, to avoid a warning sign on the front of their product.
+We are awaiting next steps on implementation findings.